Raymond Thorne

-Raymond Comstock Thorne (April 29, 1887 – January 10, 1921) was an American competition swimmer who represented the United States at the 1904 Summer Olympics in St. Louis, Missouri.
-He later worked for Montgomery-Ward as had his father William, and died at 33 in a car accident in Los Angeles.
+Raymond Comstock Thorne (April 29, 1887 – January 10, 1921) was an American competition swimmer who represented the United States at the 1904 Summer Olympics in St. Louis, Missouri, winning a silver medal in the 4x50 yard relay.
+He later worked as an executive for Montgomery-Ward as had his father William.
+He died prematurely at 33 in a car accident in Los Angeles.

 Early life

-Raymond Comstock Thorne born in Chicago, Illinois on April 29, 1887 to William Cobb Thorne and Katherine Comstock Thorne of Chicago.
-William Thorne would become the President of the mail order house associated with Montgomery-Ward.
-Like a number of top ranked local competitive swimmers, Raymond C. Thorne swam for the Chicago Athletic Association, though he competed in other sports.
+Raymond Comstock Thorne was born in Chicago, Illinois on April 29, 1887 to William Cobb Thorne and Katherine Comstock Thorne of Chicago.
+Raymond's father William Thorne would become the President of the mail order house associated with Montgomery-Ward.
+Like a number of top ranked local competitive swimmers, Raymond C. Thorne swam for the Chicago Athletic Association, coached by John Robinson at least through 1904, though Thorne competed in other sports as well.
 At fourteen, on May 17, 1902, he represented the Chicago Manual Training School in a golf tournament, where his team defeated Chicago's South Side Academy.

 In March, 1904, he competed for Chicago's University High School, in a track meet sponsored by the First Regiment Athletic Association held at the Chicago Armory, where he placed second in a preliminary of the 40-yard dash, winning the fourth preliminary heat, but did not place in the finals.
 On April 27, 1904, in a swim meet shortly before the St. Louis Olympics, Thorne captained the Chicago Athletic Association Junior Team, coached by M. H. Butler, consisting of sixteen Junior members in a meet against the Chicago Athletic Club's High School members.

 Thorne attended Dartmouth College, and studied business, though he began work prior to graduating.